 Need to find something specific on one of the top social networks?
 Here are some great advanced search pages.

 Want to see a particular search across different areas of Facebook?
-Use Facebook Advanced Search.
-When you type in your query, click on the “see more results” link at bottom of the suggestions.
-Then use the filters on the left to see results within people, pages, places, groups, and more.
+Use Facebook’s advanced search options.
+Type in your query then hit enter.
+Facebook offers a variety of filters on the left sidebar to view search results for people, pages, places, groups, and more.